florinen/packer-images/README.md

 # packer-images
 With packer we can customise our OS images to have specific applications installed.
 Here are some examples of custom images
-    - Centos 7: WordPress with dependencies and Jenkins are installed on this image
+    - Centos 7: WordPress with dependencies and Jenkins are installed on this image.
-    - AMI: An amazon image with Apache installed
+    - AMI: An amazon image with Apache installed.